 Time is not an issue as food outlets open at 8:30am and Cube Café located in Kemmy Business School is open until 8:00pm Monday – Thursday, Subway is open until 7:00pm Monday – Thursday and Starbucks is open until 7pm Monday to Thursday.
 Outlets close between 3pm-4pm Fridays.
 Please note, weekends are not included on the meal plan.

-The laundry services in residence are communal facilities and are charged pro rata.
+in residence are communal facilities and are charged pro rata.
 The laundry services are operated by Kilross Laundry Ltd. Kilross Laundry are offering an economical pre-pay laundry package for those who would prefer not to worry about laundry costs during term while making a saving on regular machine tokens that are purchased each week.
 The cost for a single semester is €85.
 This will provide one wash and one drying token per week for the booking period you choose.

 Courses at the University of Limerick are designated by the following sample course code: XX4051